-- Voice your opinions directly rather than tiptoeing around issues. - Express concern for their feelings and show a desire to resolve the conflict quickly but thoroughly. - Encourage them to speak up, as they may mask their true feelings.
+- · Voice your opinions directly rather than tiptoeing around issues. - Show a desire to protect the relationship while also resolving the conflict quickly but thoroughly. - Encourage them to speak up, as they may mask their true opinions.

 Connecting with C

 Alex, people with the C style would often rather focus on facts than feelings, and this might affect the way you relate to one another.
 While it's unexpected for someone with the Si style, you share their priority on accuracy, and they probably appreciate your focus on precision.
 However, because they tend to be reserved and skeptical, they may see your trusting, open nature as naïve or counterproductive, while you may find their questioning nature to be a bit cold.